 Arsenic comes in two forms, 3 & 5.
 Determining the arsenic species is important for deciding the most effective and economical way to remove arsenic.
-Arsenic 3 can only be removed with a whole-house system and not reverse osmosis.
+Arsenic 3 can only be removed with a whole-house system and not by reverse osmosis.

 Where does arsenic come from?